AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-architect.md

 * You need additional attributes to meet reporting, governance, or activation requirements
 * You want to represent a business-specific taxonomy (for example, internal content categories)

-## Decide where "metric meaning" lives
+## Determine how metrics are counted

-In Adobe Analytics, many teams treat the `events` variable as where metrics go.
-In Customer Journey Analytics, you can model metrics in multiple ways depending on what you need to count and how you want to interpret it.
+In Adobe Analytics, many teams treat the `events` variable as the only means to track metrics.
+In Customer Journey Analytics, you can track metrics in multiple ways depending on what you need to count and how you want to interpret it.

 When architecting a schema, stick to facts.
 For example, `error.type = "validation"`, `user.isLoggedIn = true`, `checkout.step = "shipping"`.
 Define metrics in the data view as counts and filtered counts over those facts.
 For example: